brycefrank/laxpy/README.md

 the `laspy` codebase, but for now this standalone package can handle spatial queries in conjuction with `laspy` and presence of `.lax` files that match the name of the `.las` file you are interested in querying.

+### Why Index?

+Indexing LiDAR data is only relevant if the entire file is not needed.
+This most frequently happens when LiDAR files need to be clipped using some geometry smaller than the original file extent.
+Indexing allows loading smaller chunks of the file into memory, rather than the whole thing, at the cost of some initial overhead.

+Whether or not indexing ultimately increases computational efficiency depends on the clipping geometry, and the structure and size of the LiDAR file.

 ## Release Status

-Current Release: 0.0.2
+Current Release: 0.1

-Status: `laxpy` is currently under development.

-**laxpy is in a development phase** with minimally working version (0.1.0) planned for December, 2018
+Status: `laxpy` is in a minimally working condition.

 ## Installation